Money in United Kingdom

 United Kingdom - Money

-At its meeting ending on 6 November, the Monetary Policy Committee (MPC) of the Bank of England (BoE) voted to keep the Bank Rate unchanged at 0.75%, as market analysts had expected.
-However, contrary to market expectations, two committee members backed lower rates.
+At its meeting ending on 29 January, the Monetary Policy Committee of the Bank of England (BoE) voted by a seven-two majority to keep the Bank Rate unchanged at 0.75%, as market analysts had expected.
 The Committee unanimously agreed to maintain the stock of investment-grade corporate bond purchases at GBP 10 billion and the stock of UK government bond purchases at GBP 435 billion, financed by the issuance of Central Bank reserves.